 5. Read everything you sign.
 It’s tempting to skip over all those

 paragraphs pages of boilerplate, but it’s important to read all of it.
 At least skim it for something out of the ordinary.
 And you should scrutinize anything that’s not boilerplate, i.e., anything that needed to be filled in.
 Yes, the escrow office’s document preparer will impatiently tap her nails on the table.
 Ignore her.
 In our case, I had run all of the mortgage numbers and talked extensively with our mortgage broker, so I knew what all of the numbers in the escrow documents should be.
-With the escrow worker sighing heavily as Marc and I diligently plowed through the paperwork, I noticed that one of the numbers was wrong.
+With the escrow worker sighing heavily as my husband and I diligently plowed through the paperwork, I noticed that one of the numbers was wrong.
 It was years ago so I don’t remember exactly, but I’m pretty sure she had put down an incorrect loan amount.
 She seemed so surprised to be told that there was an error, but she checked and sure enough, it was wrong.
 At least it took her less than a minute to print out a new copy of the page.